Massive gauge boson and Higgs boson as the vestiges of non-Fock vacuum: Massive gauge boson

 which is the propagator of the massive gauge boson in the Landau gauge.
-The response of the physical vacuum gives additional terms to $L_0(x)$ as $m_B^2B^{\mu}(q)B_{\mu}(q)$, $m_B B_{\mu}(x) \partial^{\mu} G (x)$ and $( \partial_{\mu}G(x))^2$.
+The response of the physical vacuum gives additional terms to $L_0(x)$ as $(m_B^2/2)B^{\mu}(q)B_{\mu}(q)$, $(m_B/\sqrt{2}) B_{\mu}(x) \partial^{\mu} G (x)$ and $( \partial_{\mu}G(x))^2$.

-(3) In the BEH model, the coupling of the Goldstone mode to fermions comes explicitly from the Yukawa interaction, but such a coupling appears implicitly in the first term in the right-hand side of Eq.(\ref{eq:34}).
+(3) In the BEH model, the coupling of the Goldstone mode to fermions comes explicitly from the Yukawa interaction.
+In the present model, such a coupling appears implicitly in the first term of the right-hand side in Eq.(\ref{eq:34}).
 For the zeroth-order term of $B_{\mu}$, the integration over $x_1$ by parts yields two types of terms, one including $i\partial^{\mu}\bar{\varphi}(x_1)\gamma _{\mu} \varphi(x_1)$, and the other including $\partial^{\mu} |\widetilde{0}\rangle$.
 The latter term is given by

-Since $ \partial_{\mu} |\widetilde{0}\rangle = \partial_{\mu}\alpha(x) |\widetilde{0}\rangle $ contains the Goldstone mode $G(x)= 2i g^{-1}m_B\alpha(x)$, Eq.(\ref{eq:385}) gives the coupling of the Goldstone mode $G$ to fermion
+Since $ \partial_{\mu} |\widetilde{0}\rangle = \partial_{\mu}\alpha(x) |\widetilde{0}\rangle $ contains the Goldstone mode $G(x)= i (\sqrt{2}g)^{-1}m_B\alpha(x)$, Eq.(\ref{eq:385}) gives the coupling of the Goldstone mode $G$ to fermion